HumanSignal/label-studio/docs/source/tutorials/grounding_sam.md

 ---
-title: Zero-shot object detection and image segmentation with Grounding DINO
+title: Zero-shot object detection and image segmentation with Grounding DINO and SAM
 type: guide
 tier: all
 order: 15
 hide_menu: true
 hide_frontmatter_title: true
-meta_title: Image segmentation in Label Studio using a Grounding DINO backend
+meta_title: Image segmentation in Label Studio using a Grounding DINO backend and SAM
-meta_description: Label Studio tutorial for using Grounding DINO for zero-shot object detection in images
+meta_description: Label Studio tutorial for using Grounding DINO and SAM for zero-shot object detection in images
 categories:
     - Computer Vision
     - Image Annotation